gradha/gradha.github.io/src/articles/41-machine-learning-is-killing-dropbox-search.rst

 due to an idiotic web redesign which wasted screen space.
 Which is totally useful if you don't care about filenames.
 Looking at their website now it seems that the same idiots are still in charge.
-Here is a screenshot of the results page on my browser window, maximized to the full extend my laptop screen allows me too (you might need to click the image to appreciate the details):
+Here is a screenshot of the results page on my browser window, maximized to the full extent my laptop screen allows me too (you might need to click the image to appreciate the details):

 .. raw:: html